9th Col Moschin Regiment: the spearhead

 Silver medal for military valour

-A veteran in the War of Liberation, he took part with inexhaustible ardour in the breakthrough battle on the Apennines in Bologna, making a decisive contribution to the city's liberation.
-With heroic impetus, he bent, broke, and shattered the fanatical resistance of fierce German units, imposing himself to the admiration of the allied units fighting alongside him.
+Veteran in the war of Liberation, he participated with inexhaustible ardour in the breakthrough battle on the Apennines of Bologna, giving a decisive contribution to the liberation of the city.
+With heroic impetus he bent, broke, shattered the fanatical resistance of seasoned German units, imposing himself on the admiration of the allied units that fought alongside him.

 War for the Liberation of Italy, 20 March – 30 April 1945